This cute Def Con badge beckons you to hack it

 Fine, you got me.

-Creators Sean McCabe and Daniel Samarian wanted to do something a bit different for their badge this year.
+Creators Sean McCabe and Daniel Samarin wanted to do something a bit different for their badge this year.
 Def Con badges with their lights, games and insane puzzles are all impressive, but with its 3D-printed waving cat paw, the Maneki Neko stood out from the pack."Everyone loves cats!"
 McCabe said.

 That realization led to the badge.
 It's part whimsy and part making sure they don't lose their shirts while creating something fun.
 "How do you do something new and edgy that will attract people and keep people interested while trying to turn a profit?"
 McCabe said.